Code4HR/hrt-bus-api/README.md

 ## Solution

 This application periodically pulls[*](#Polling_Hack) the HRT data and caches it for an hour.
-Each data set from HRT typically contains 20% of the necessary route information.
+Each data set from HRT typically contains 10% of the necessary route information.
 The application's cache is able to build route information to more than 80%.
 The application exposes the cached data through a RESTful API.

 ## Hosting

 The application is currently hosted by [Ben's](https://github.com/bschoenfeld) AppHarbor account at <http://hrtbusapi.apphb.com>.
+Any push to this repository (including those that don't touch code) will trigger AppHarbor to rebuild and deploy the app, which will clear the cache.
+The app needs 5-10 minutes to rebuild the cache to the point where it has enough route information to be useful.

 ## API